Duks31/Duks31.github.io/content/about.md

 ---

 Briefly,
 I am an undergraduate in Mechatronics, I have passion for Robotics with Artificial Intelligence.
 I am always working on something, big or small.
 Learning Every day is a hobby.

+Engineering is about solving problems

 Personal website: [here](https://duks31.github.io/)
 GitHub: [here](https://github.com/Duks31/)